e-breuninger/data2day-2022/README.md

         make notebook

 Only thing left to do if to naviguate through `notebooks/` and play with the notebooks.

+**Bonus:** If you want to publish some changes, you first need to install pre-commit:

+        make pre-commit-install

+This will guarantee that the code you push meets the best software development standards and the github CI/CD pipeline to succeed i.e. your code will be accepted.

 **Notes:**
 - You need to install poetry if you do not have it already via `brew install poetry`.